mircealungu/mircea/thoughtstream.md

 what makes us believe that what was possible 80years ago is not possible anymore. what changed in the human soul to prevent this?

+denounciations were useful tools for the speeding up of the sentencing and easing the job of the bureaucrats who did the sentencing.

 **June 5**
 Archipelago and Dogville: both reminders of human capacity for evil.